sauce-archives/help/docs/tools/appium/setups/java-junit/setup-java-junit-suites.md

 4. TestObject identifies the testing device and the test report for this specific test run using the "testobject_report_id" capability
 5. The test is executed from your client machine through the API session, connecting to our Appium server using the standard Selenium WebDriver JSON Wire Protocol.
 When the RemoteWebDriver/AppiumDriver is created we allocate the specified device for you.
 The allocation process waits for up to 15 minutes for a device to become available.
 6. With a final REST call the status (passed or failed) is set for the test run.
 You can now view the completed Test Report.

-<h4 id="parallelized-setup">Appendix: Parallelized Setup (watcher and multiple devices without suites)</h4>
-If you want to run your tests on multiple devices, but for some reason cannot take advantage of the Suite setup, then you can still achieve a similar result with parameterized tests.
-The downside to this approach is that, when testing on TestObject, your test results won't be aggregated in suites.
-This is because you are basically just running several "single" tests without providing any way for the system to tell they are part of a single group. you can find an example of advanced setup that uses this approach [here](https://github.com/testobject/calculator-test-gradle/tree/parallelized_setup).